wellcomecollection/docs/rfcs/034-location_location_location/README.md

     Although the MARC records include a shelf location and a shelfmark, the Collections team would prefer this not to be exposed publicly.

-    Do we need to expose this information for the requesting service?
+    Note:

-    -   We don't need to expose the full detail of our closed stores, but do we want to expose the difference between onsite/offsite?
+    -   Material kept offsite takes longer to retrieve, and may require a manual request to Library Enquiries.
-        The latter will take longer to retrieve, and may require a manual request to Library Enquiries.
+        Some of this can be encoded via access conditions, but access conditions may not say "this can be requested with three hours' notice" vs "this can be requested with a day's notice".
-        Is this something that should be exposed by the Catalogue API, or only by the Requesting service?
+        Is this information we need to expose via the Catalogue API, or will this be handled by the Requesting service?

 *   **A standalone IIIF image.**